bharatpe/utileo/README.md

-  isArray                           |      value       |  Check for an Array isObject                          |      value       |  Check for an Object isFunction                        |      value       |  Check for a function
+  isArray                           |      value       |  Check for an Array isObject                          |      value       |  Check for an Object isFunction                        |      value       |  Check for a function isIOS                             |      none        |  Check device type is IOS or not

 ## Storage Util Methods